IIIF/website/source/community/index.md

 IIIF is supported by a membership **[consortium]({{ site.url }}{{ site.baseurl }}/community/consortium)**, with members from all over the world including Stanford University, Europeana, Kansai University, and many more.

 You can **[join the consortium]({{ site.url }}{{ site.baseurl }}/community/consortium/join/)** as a _full_ or _associate member_.
 Consortium members can access customized training, and have voting rights on the overall direction of the framework via the [Technical Review Committee]({{ site.url }}{{ site.baseurl }}/community/trc/) or <span style="text-decoration:underline;">Executive Committee</span>.
 The consortium has <span style="text-decoration:underline;">staff</span>, who are stewards looking after the community, organizing events and training, and helping things run smoothly.

-Overall, we think there are around 000 <span style="text-decoration:underline;">adopters</span> of IIIF all around the world, at libraries, museums, archives, universities, and some companies, too.